learn-co-students/rails-pollywog-ranch-v-000/README.md

 #### Getting Started
 * Run `bundle install` then `rspec` to see what course to take.
 Keep in mind that for the association of tadpoles belonging to a pond through frog, you'll have to [delegate](http://stackoverflow.com/a/11457714).
 * Take a look at the tests in `spec/models` before writing your migrations.
-* Once you mirgrations are done, start on the models.
+* Once you mirgrations are done, start on the associations in your models.
-* Once the models are built, add the ActiveRecord associations.
+* Once the associations are passing, you'll be modifying three files:

+  1. app/controllers/tadpoles_controller.rb
+    * You'll add an action, `#metamorphoize`, to this controller
+  2. config/routes.rb
+    * Here you'll allow a form to post to /tadpoles/:id/metamorphosize
+    * This should route the request to the Tadpoles Controller's metamorphoize action
+  3. views/tadpoles/show.html.erb
+    * You'll add a form that will post to `/tadpoles/:id/metamorphosize` with a submit button that reads "Become a frog"

-* If you get stuck refer to [Rails Active Record Documentation](http://guides.rubyonrails.org/active_record_basics.html) or take a look at the included solution branch with completed code.
+* If you get stuck refer to [Rails Active Record Documentation](http://guides.rubyonrails.org/active_record_basics.html).
 * You can refer to this link as a quick reference for the Rails 4 folder structure along the way [here](http://www.tutorialspoint.com/ruby-on-rails/rails-directory-structure.htm).

 #### Running the App Locally